 Which orangutan project is right for you?
 With conservation projects this good, it's sometimes hard to pick out the trip that you'll love the most.
 But worry not - we're here to help!

-The accommodation at The Great Orangutan Project is of a more self-catering nature, so why not enjoy cooking with your camp and attempt to master your Indonesian-inspired culinary prowess?
-If you prefer to meet in the middle in terms of creature comforts, check out The Great Orangutan and Pygmy Elephant project, in which you'll spend your evenings in a local village B&B and can look forward to having your meals cooked by local villagers, allowing you optimum time to get to know those who know Borneo like the back of their hand.
+The accommodation at The Great Orangutan Project is of a more self-catering nature, so why not enjoy cooking with the rest of your volunteer group and attempt to master your Malaysian-inspired culinary prowess?
+If you prefer to meet in the middle in terms of creature comforts, take a look at The Great Orangutan and Pygmy Elephant Project, in which you'll spend your evenings in a local village B&B and can look forward to having your meals cooked by local villagers, allowing you optimum time to get to know those who know Borneo like the back of their hand.

 Another important thing to consider, is the amount of people you may find yourself working alongside on the project.
 It might be that some volunteers are looking to meet a whole legion of like-minded individuals, whereas others prefer a little more peace and quiet.
-Each of our projects offer a different maximum group size, so give some consideration to this fact.
-The IAR Project, for example, only takes on 5 people at a time – so you may feel that your time on the project is a little more personal.
-Elsewhere, other projects accept a larger group…which comes as great news to social butterflies!
-It may be that you feel that more work can be done as a bigger group, too – but speak to our sales team to discover more about availability at the time of booking.
+Each of our projects have a different maximum group size, so give some consideration to this fact.
+The Nyaru Menteng Orangutan Sanctuary has a maximum group size of 8 so you may feel that your time on the project is a little more personal, however, the maximum on any project never exceeds 14, so you will always have a personal and involved experience no matter which you choose.

 Share this article with your friends and followers by using the social media buttons below.

 Wanting to add something to this story or just let us know your thoughts?
 Just leave your comments below.
 Please be aware that all comments will be moderated: abusive behaviour or self-promotion will not be allowed.